KyungBin7/KyungBin7/README.md

 ---

 I'm currently studying at Hankuk University of Foreign Studies.
-Interested in Blockchain, AI, and Backend Development.
+Interested in Blockchain, AI, and Cloud Infra.

 Also proficient in Docker, AWS, and Web Development.